frostsnap/frostsnap/docs/key-derivation-design.md

     └── Nostr (m/0/2)
 ```

-Recall that the devices delete `root_key` soon after they receive it during keygen and don't store any public keys at all.
+Recall that the devices delete `rootkey` soon after they receive it during keygen and don't store any public keys at all.
-The coordinator will provide the `root_key` along with any signing request along with something derived from the root polynomial to decrypt their signature shares.
-The `root_key` itself doesn't help decrypt by itself since it doesn't demonstrate knowledge of the entire access structure.
-The devices can verify the `root_key` is correct since they have a hash of it.
+The coordinator will provide the `rootkey` along with any signing request along with something derived from the root polynomial to decrypt their signature shares.
+The `rootkey` itself doesn't help decrypt by itself since it doesn't demonstrate knowledge of the entire access structure.
+The devices can verify the `rootkey` is correct since they have a hash of it.
-With the `root_key` the devices can derive all the public keys involved in the signing request and verify that everything matches expectations (e.g. input public keys are at the right derivation paths).
+With the `rootkey` the devices can derive all the public keys involved in the signing request and verify that everything matches expectations (e.g. input public keys are at the right derivation paths).

 ### Coordinator encryption

-Coordinators should encrypt the `root_key` on their side so the user has to authenticate themselves to the app to explicitly decrypt and use it.
-Remember the root *polynomial* is what gives you the ability to request signatuers but with the `root_key` and the rest of the polynomial coefficients you can construct it.
-The "`app_poly`" is on the coordinator unencrypted -- this is the root polynomial with the `root_key` replaced with the `app_key`.
-Once you have the `root_key` you can restore the `root_poly` by replacing it.
+Coordinators should encrypt the `rootkey` on their side so the user has to authenticate themselves to the app to explicitly decrypt and use it.
+Remember the root *polynomial* is what gives you the ability to request signatuers but with the `rootkey` and the rest of the polynomial coefficients you can construct it.
+The "`app_poly`" is on the coordinator unencrypted -- this is the root polynomial with the `rootkey` replaced with the `appkey`.
+Once you have the `rootkey` you can restore the `root_poly` by replacing it.

-Keep in mind with the `app_key` (an XPUB) the coordinator can derive any public key in the tree below it which means all the wallet addresses.
-Coordinator applications may want to keep `app_key` as secret as possible and require authentication before using it but the right approach is probably just to encrypt the whole application database.
+Keep in mind with the `appkey` (an XPUB) the coordinator can derive any public key in the tree below it which means all the wallet addresses.
+Coordinator applications may want to keep `appkey` as secret as possible and require authentication before using it but the right approach is probably just to encrypt the whole application database.
 With the `app_poly` the coordinator can always verify signatures without decrypting the root key.